-As part of the Academic and Student Affairs unit, the Division of Student Affairs is the center of student life at Huston-Tillotson University and encompasses activities that maximize the student's physical, psychological, social, occupational, cultural, and spiritual life.
+The Division of Student Affairs is the center of student life at Huston-Tillotson University and encompasses activities that maximize the student's physical, psychological, social, occupational, cultural, and spiritual life.
 It provides support services and developmental experiences that complement and enhance the students' learning inside and outside of the classroom.
 The Division of Student Affairs includes: Campus Life, Counseling and Consultation Center, Career and Graduate Development, Disability Services, Health Services, Religious Life, and Residence Life.
 The Counseling and Consultation Center includes short-term counseling services as well as wellness programming.

 The Dean of Student Affairs is the senior student affairs officer.
 The Dean of Student Affairs has administrative oversight of Campus Life, Counseling and Consultation Center, Career and Graduate Development, Health Services, University Chaplain and Religious Life, and Residence Life.
-The Director of Campus Life oversees all student activities and supervises professional staff in Residence Life.
 The Director of Counseling and Consultation Center serves as the University's counselor and oversees Disability Services.